dvln/out/README.md

         "github.com/dvln/out"
     )

-    // Lets set up a tmp logfile first logFileName := out.UseTempLogFile("mytool.")
+    // Lets set up a tmp log file first logFileName := out.UseTempLogFile("mytool.")
-    // Print that to the screen as logfile currently discarding output out.Println("Temp log file:", logFileName)
+    // Print that to the screen as log file currently discarding output out.Println("Temp log file:", logFileName)

-    // Set logfile output threshold: verbose, info/print, note, issue, err, fatal: out.SetThreshold(out.LevelVerbose, out.ForLogfile)
+    // Set log file output threshold: verbose, info/print, note, issue, err, fatal: out.SetThreshold(out.LevelVerbose, out.ForLogfile)
     // Note that stack traces for non-zero exit (IssueExit/ErrorExit/Fatal)
-    // are set up,by default, to go to the logfile (which we just config'd)
+    // are set up,by default, to go to the log file (which we just config'd)

     ...
     // Day to day normal output
     out.Printf("some info: %s\n", infostr)

     // Less important output not shown to screen (LevelInfo default) but it
-    // will go into the logfile (LevelVerbose as above) out.Verbosef("data was pulled from src: %s\n", source)
+    // will go into the log file (LevelVerbose as above) out.Verbosef("data was pulled from src: %s\n", source)

     ...